ritarafaeli/dwa15-archive-fall-2015-notes/01_Servers_and_Git/10_Deploy_to_Digital_Ocean.md

 ## DigitalOcean

-At this point, you should have the following set up:
+So far we have:

-1. A local server where you can run and test code for projects
+1. A local server
-2. A remote repository at Github.com to store your code, making it easy to share with collaborators (classmates, TAs, etc.)
+2. A remote repository at Github.com

 The third and final piece of the puzzle we need to complete your workflow is a live server where you can publish your work online so that it's available for the world to see.